tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

-effect of this is that, the definition of CIO before used to be more technical but now with cloud computing, the new mainstream and emerging technologies there is a plenty of opportunities for businesses to move faster but, this also implies the CIO and, most importantly, the whole culture also keeps up to date to be capable of constantly moving forward.
+effect of this is that, the definition of CIO before used to be more technical but now with cloud computing, the new mainstream and emerging technologies there is a plenty of opportunities for businesses to move faster but, this also implies the CIO and, most importantly, the whole culture also keep up to date to be capable of constantly moving forward.
 This can be resumed into the following comparison: